A new scheme of integrability for (bi)Hamiltonian PDE: Introduction

 As an application of our method, in our next paper \cite{DSKVfuture} we will construct an integrable hierarchy of bi-Hamiltonian equations associated to any affine $\mc W$-algebra $\mc W(\mf{gl}_N,f)$, where $f$ is any nilpotent element of the Lie algebra $\mf{gl}_N$.
 This was previously known only for nilpotent elements $f$ of very specific type, see \cite{DSKV13} and references there.

 Our base field $\mb F$ is a field of characteristic $0$.

 The first two authors would like to acknowledge the hospitality of IHES, France, where this work was completed in the summer of 2015.
 The third author would like to acknowledge the help of the Italian government in the evacuation from the earthquake in Nepal in April 2015, as well as the friendship and hospitality of the Nepalese people, and the hospitality of the University of Rome La Sapienza during his subsequent visit in Rome.
+The first author is supported by National FIRB grant RBFR12RA9W, National PRIN grant 2012KNL88Y, and University grant C26A158K8A, the second author is supported by an NSF grant, and the third author is supported by an NSFC ``Research Fund for International Young Scientists'' grant.